jvehent/jvehent.org/_posts/2023-04-16-Data-Driven-Detection-Engineering.md

 ```
 _an example of snort rule that alerts on suspicious DNS traffic_

-From a skillset perspective, security engineers focused primarily on network infrastructure and threat intelligence.
+Security engineers focused primarily on network infrastructure and threat intelligence.
 Aggregating IOCs, applying rules to well-placed sensors and investigating alerts was an analyst's primary focus.
 You'd place tripwires all over the place, and wait for an attacker to trigger an alert.

 This seems to have served us well for a long time.
 We refined it over the years, with more sophisticated alert languages, frameworks like MITRE ATT&CK that helped organize threats, log aggregation systems like Splunk, etc. And judging by the content of most BSides conferences, it is still the go-to approach for a lot of teams out there.